lukas-shawford/swot/README.md

 The primary goal of swot is to create an advanced quiz editor that is capable of more than just simple flashcard style questions, while keeping the UI simple and easy to use.

-Current capabilities are fairly basic at this point, but include the ability to create and save quizzes with rich formatting in the questions (courtesy of [ckeditor](http://ckeditor.com/)), as well as to take quizzes (with automatic score keeping).
-Currently, only short-answer style questions are supported - other question types including fill-in, multiple choice, and self-graded long response questions are coming soon.
+Current capabilities include:

+- Ability to create, save and take quizzes
+- Rich formatting in the questions (support for font styles, lists, images, etc. all courtesy of [ckeditor](http://ckeditor.com/))
+- Navigate and take quizzes with instant feedback and automatic score-keeping
+- Support for multiple question types, including fill-in and multiple choice

+Support for a greater variety of question types including true/false, short answer, matching, check all that apply, and others - along with more grading options and the ability to show supplemental information - is all coming soon.

 ### Launching